entelecheia/lecture/book/lectures/nlp_intro/vectorization/semantics.md

 A core assumption that underpins many of the vector-based methods in Natural Language Processing (NLP) is the Distributional Hypothesis.
 This hypothesis, originating from the field of linguistics, provides a framework for understanding word meaning based on the contexts in which words are used.

-The Distributional Hypothesis was originally proposed by linguist Zellig Harris in 1954 and further developed by others, notably by J.R.
-Firth in 1957.
+The Distributional Hypothesis was originally proposed by {cite:t}`harris1954distributional` and further developed by others, notably by {cite:t}`firth1957synopsis`.
 The hypothesis essentially posits that **words that occur in similar contexts have similar meanings**.
-This is often summed up as "a word is characterized by the company it keeps."
+This is often summed up as **"you shall know a word by the company it keeps."**

 Consider two words: `oculist` and `eye doctor`.
 Both of these terms often occur in similar contexts: they may be followed by words like 'examined', 'prescribed', or 'diagnosed'.
 According to the Distributional Hypothesis, we can infer that `oculist` and `eye doctor` have similar meanings due to these shared contexts.